CHARISMA MAGAZINE ARTICLE

 Please bring a complete change of clothes in a sealed garment bag.

-Please separate mens clothes from women's clothes.
+Please separate mens clothes from women's clothes before your letter is called.
 The changing rooms are in different areas.

 Minors MUST BE accompanied by parent or legal guardian in order to be baptized.
 No exceptions.

-Please note: those with wounds or incisions will receive prayer ministry from the pool rather than in the pool.
+Please note: those with wounds or incisions or infections will receive prayer ministry from the pool rather than in the pool.
 Thank you.

 You may be in the ministry waiting area several hours - up to three or more hours depending upon attendance.

-We are not taking reservations for baptisms at this time.
+We are not taking reservations for baptism services.

 Wait time varies depending upon response and prayer requests.

-At this time, prayer in the baptism pools is ministered during the Sunday evening REVIVAL SERVICE only.
+At this time, prayer in the immersion pools is ministered during the Sunday evening REVIVAL SERVICE only.

 PERSONS AFFECTED BY ANY OF THESE SITUATIONS WILL BE MINISTERED TO OUTSIDE OF THE POOL: